SoyGema/pySC2_minigames/README.md

 Fog of war disabled
 No camera movement required (single-screen)

+### Notes for scripted agent and/or agent Policy Design (separate good agents from bad ones)
+* Optimal policy might learn micro strategy to hallucinate units that might absorb the maximum damage possible and positioning hallucinated units protecting sentrys
+* Great map for micro sentry unit learning

 ## deadzombie2333
 https://github.com/deadzombie2333/Minigame_Predict_Battle_Outcome

- ## PredictBattleOutcome ( Debugged - reviewed with autohr asked )
+ ## PredictBattleOutcome ( Debugged - reviewed with author asked )

  ![alt tag](https://github.com/SoyGema/pySC2-minigames/blob/master/images/deadzombie2333/Predict_Battle_Outcome.png)

 ### Description
 Two considerable amount of random enemy armies confront each other in a open area, having random upgrade and skills of their own.
-Determine or predict wich one will win the batlle .
+Determine or predict wich one will win the batlle .After 2 seconds of pause, both side will march toward each other and start their bloody battle until only one side of the army stand on the battle ground.

 ### Initial State